 Now you’ve setup an OAuth client, it is time for mutt configuration.

 Open the web browser with the link given and authenticate yourself, login and grant permission.
-Paste the response code back to terminal.
-You’ll be given the access token and refresh token, you’ll need the information next.

 The way I manage my files under